 Mechanical Vapour Recompression (MVR) Evaporator

-MVR evaporators use electricity or a gas turbine to drive a compressor that recycles the heat in the evaporator.
-This energy-efficient, cost-saving system has made MVR evaporators increasingly popular as energy costs continue to rise.
+Swenson MVR evaporators utilize electricity to drive a compressor that recycles the latent heat found in vapour produced in the system.
+This energy-efficient, cost-saving technology has become increasingly popular not only to combat rising energy costs, but also to drive facility electrification.

 Benefits of Mechanical Vapour Recompression Evaporators